 a.
 Test Name – It is the name given to the test by you or by your teammate.

 b.
-Test Alias Name - The test name you want to show to the candidates in the communication emails or while writing the test.
+Test Alias Name - The test name you want to show the candidates in the communication emails or while writing the test.

-Note: You may write the test name for the reference of your team, but while presenting it to the candidate we suggest, it should be the job role he/she has applied for.
+Note: You may write the test name for the reference to your team, but while presenting it to the candidate, we suggest it to be the job role they have applied for.

 c.
 Type of test

-Two types of tests determine how the questions will appear to the candidates while writing the test.
+Two types of tests determine how the questions appear to the candidates while writing the test.

-Here, the candidate will be able to see only one question at a time.
-The candidate has to skip or answer the current one to attempt the next question, which indirectly makes the test difficult.
+Here, the candidate can see only one question at a time.
+The candidate must skip or answer the current question to proceed and attempt the next question.

 d.
 Practice Test

-You have the option of allowing the candidates to take a practice test right before they appear for the actual test.
-The practice test will contain sample questions to familiarize the candidate with the test platform.
-If it's a coding test, the practice test will contain 01 coding questions; for another skill test, the practice test will contain 10 sample MCQ, MAQ, fill in the blanks type of questions.
+You can allow the candidate to take a practice test before they appear for the actual test.
+The practice test will contain sample questions to familiarise the candidate with the test platform.
+If it is a coding test, the practice test will have one coding question, whereas, for other skill tests, the practice test will have ten sample MCQ, MAQ, and fill-in-the-blanks type of questions.

 With question settings, you can decide on the sequence of questions and even the answers.

-Random Questions: If enabled, no two candidates will get the questions in the same order. e.g., Q1 will be different for John and Smith.
+Random Questions: If enabled, all candidates will get the questions in different orders.
+For example, Q1 will be different for John and Smith.

-Random Answers: If enabled, this will mean that the answer options in MCQ or MAQ will be different for candidates. e.g., the correct answer option will be a for Smith, whereas it will be d for John.
+Random Answers: If enabled, the answer options in MCQ or MAQ will be different for candidates.
+For example, the correct answer option will be a for Smith, whereas it will be d for John.